radiolab81/parlioSDR/gateware/README.md

     3. RF Output: The FPGA directly drives the external high-speed DACs and ADCs.

 Note: This Verilog DSP core shares its DNA with our sister-project smiSDR (for the Raspberry Pi).
 Only the bus-interface wrapper changes, ensuring highly maintained, tested, and portable open-source gateware!
+So for more details, visit: https://github.com/radiolab81/smisdr/tree/main/gateware